Volkswagen is thinning the 2019 Passat's lineup in a big way.

 In terms of powertrain, the culling also removes the 280-horsepower V6 from the lineup.
 TCC reports that the only available engine will be VW's 2.0-liter I4, which puts out 174 horsepower and 184 pound-feet of torque, and it's mated exclusively to a six-speed automatic.

 but larger.
 In fact, it carried many of the GLI's design staples, like a more aggressive front bumper with red trim.
-Roadshow's Jon Wong and referred to it as "a welcome shot in the arm for the aging midsize sedan."
+Roadshow's Jon Wong reviewed the GT earlier this year and referred to it as "a welcome shot in the arm for the aging midsize sedan."

 2018 Volkswagen Passat GT: Sharper handling and looks